alephno/handwriting-recognition/Readme.md

 problem.
 In re-evaluating my design I decided on modeling the network as an array of matrices representing the weights which greatly simplified the logic of training and prediction.

+Loading the training data from the MNIST dataset was significantly easier than I thought.
+The file format is very straight forward; essentailly just some meta data follwed by all the pixels as unsigned bytes.